Aghajari/AXSpannableText/README.md

 ```
 It's useable for custom spans

-## Custom Span
+## CustomSpanType
-You can create any custom span types by a regex pattern
+You can create any custom span type by a regex pattern

 ```java
 spannableText.addType(new CustomSpan());